notrueindian/jekyll/parliament-of-knives.md

 ## Parties

 This game cannot be won alone.
 Characters will need to form parties.
 Parties are volatile alliances for a common cause.
 Within parties, players can figure out proposals and strategies.
 The Party creation process is simple.
-Parties need a logo, a manifesto and objective.
-A manifesto can take any form but should contain a number of lies and truths about the party’s objective.
+They just need a name, a logo and an objective.

 A party’s objective is usually one of the following and they map onto the nation’s stats: